 - 1. Abra o algoritmo Análise de rede ► Caminho mais curto (ponto a ponto) - 2.
-Seleccione network\lines como parâmetro em Camada vectorial representando a rede - 3.
+Seleccione network lines como parâmetro em Camada vectorial representando a rede - 3.
 Em Tipo de caminho a calcular escolha Mais rápido - 4.
-Select the Start point (x, y) and End point (x, y) as we did before - 5.
-Abra o menu Parâmetros avançados - 6.
+Click on the ... button next to the Start point (x, y) and choose the start point. - 5.
+Do the same thing for $End\ point\ (x,\ y)$ - 6.
+Abra o menu Parâmetros avançados - 7.
 Choose the speed field as the Speed Field parameter.
 With this option the algorithm will take into account the speed limits for each road.

-- 7. Clique no botão Executar - 8.
+- 8. Clique no botão Executar - 9.
 Turn off the network\lines layer to better see the result